Myra-Sea/reading-notes/quickCSS.md

 CSS is the language used for styling HTML elements.
 If you don't have the HTML element in your HTML file then you will never see that specific CSS style instruction.

-Classes and IDs are used in CSS to target specific HTML elements in order to style them.

 CSS defines rules that will be applied to HTML elements.
 It defines the rule that will be used when you reference either that element or that unique CSS tag.
   + For example, if you wanted to make the text of all paragraphs on the page red colored, the CSS code would be `p {color: red}`